-(c) The initial application of the above applicable amendments/improvements to MFRSs is not expected to have material impact to the current and prior years financial statements of the Group and of the Company.
+(b) The Group and the Company plan to adopt the above applicable new MFRS and amendments/improvements to MFRSs when they become effective.
+The initial application of the above applicable new MFRS and amendments/improvements to MFRSs is not expected to have material impact to the current and prior years financial statements of the Group and of the Company.